 Public health; sociomedical sciences; higher education; bioethics; immunization; infectious disease.

 M.A., San Francisco State University

 B.A., University of California at Davis

 James Colgrove is the Dean of the Postbaccalaureate Premedical Program at the School of General Studies.
 Dean Colgrove is an award-winning scholar with extensive experience in teaching, mentorship, and advisement of both undergraduate and postbaccalaureate students.
 He is committed to contributing to the education of our nation’s future medical leaders and health professionals.

-Dean Colgrove has been a valued member of the Columbia community for many years, having graduated with an M.P.H and Ph.D. from the university, and, later, becoming a faculty member at the Columbia Mailman School of Public Health.
-He is also affiliated with the History Department at Columbia and he has taught in the Master’s in Bioethics Program.
+Dean Colgrove has been a valued member of the Columbia community for many years, having graduated with an MPH and PhD from the University and, later, becoming a faculty member at the Mailman School of Public Health.
+He currently serves as Dean of the Columbia University Postbaccalaureate Premedical Program at GS.
 Most recently, Dean Colgrove served as the Director for the Master’s Program in Sociomedical Sciences at Mailman.